 A note on folder locations.
 For convenience, I suggest the following locations for the DOSPrint files.
 Under Windows XP, create a folder named DOSPrint inside the folder named C:\Program Files.
 Under Windows Vista or Windows 7, 8, or 10, you may also use C:\Program Files, but you will may avoid potential difficulties if instead you create a DOSPrint folder inside your individual user folder; in other words, if your username is Roscoe, create a DOSPrint folder inside C:\Users\Roscoe, and place the DOSPrint files inside that newly-created folder.

 Restart your computer in order to make certain that DOSPrintUI.exe actually starts up with Windows.
+If it does not, read and follow the instructions again and again until it does.
 After DOSPrintUI.exe starts up, you will see a small red-and-green diamond-shaped icon in the taskbar tray, typically at the lower right of your screen.
 (In Windows 7, 8, or 10, you may need to click the upward-pointing arrow at the left edge of the taskbar tray in order to find this diamond-shaped icon.)
 Right-click this diamond-shaped icon and choose Configure from the pop-up menu.
 A menu will appear with a list of nine LPT ports.
 Click on LPT1 (unless you are absolutely certain that you already have a port named LPT1 physically present in your computer; if you already have a port named LPT1 on your computer, then choose LPT2 or LPT3 from the menu).
 Click Set.
 Select your Windows printer from the menu that now appears.
 Click OK.

 Start WPDOS and print.
 If, and only if, you chose to set your Windows printer to LPT2 or LPT3 in the step immediately above, then, before printing from WPDOS, use Shift-F7/Select/Edit and change the Port from LPT1 to LPT2 or LPT3 (use whichever one you chose in the preceding step).